 “Very quickly in the story, the characters became like friends.
 The book is engaging and held my interest.”

 The journey to Aransas Morning began with a trip to Port Aransas on the first anniversary of my first wife’s death.
 I was standing on the beach at dawn to watch the sunrise when a man walked up to me and asked, “What do you see?”
 I said, “The love of God,” and then I explained the reason I was there.
 He said, “I lost my girl too.
 I lost everything,” and then he walked away.
 I never saw him again, but he stayed in my mind.
 I began to imagine what his situation was and I wrote a short story.
 And that was that, until several people read it and insisted that there was more to the story.
 They kept pressing and I started writing and sure enough, there was more to the story.

 Aransas Morning is actually the first of two books.
 In the sequel, Aransas Evening, Sam and his friends continue their journey together.
-Bo’s life takes a bad turn, Allie falls for a college boy with secrets, Dave and Shelly cement their relationship after storms of their own, and Sam has a dangerous brush with a gadfly from Houston named Rosie before meeting a soulful singer named Nancy who finally brings calm and peace to his life.
+Bo’s life takes a turn, Allie falls for a college boy with secrets, Dave and Shelly cement their relationship after storms of their own, and Sam meets a gadfly from Houston named Rosie and a soulful singer named Nancy.
+And then comes Hurricane Harvey and nothing will ever be the same.